-3. Borough Contextualization Statement
+7. Borough Contextualization Statement

-The Royal Borough of Kensington and Chelsea forms one end of the West London Sub Region of the London Resilience Forum area, which also comprises the London Boroughs of Brent, Ealing, Harrow, Hillingdon, Hounslow and Hammersmith and Fulham, along with the City of Westminster.
-The Royal Borough is also bordered by the London Borough of Wandsworth in the South the other side of the River Thames
+The Royal Borough of Kensington and Chelsea forms one end of the West London Sub Region of the London Resilience Forum area, which also comprises the London Boroughs of Brent, Ealing, Harrow, Hillingdon, Hounslow, Hammersmith and Fulham, and the City of Westminster.
+The Royal Borough is also bordered by the London Borough of Wandsworth in the South the other side of the River Thames.